-2961.
-PREVENTION OF SIGNIFICANT DETERIORATION (PSD) AND NONATTAINMENT NEW SOURCE REVIEW (NSR): ROUTINE MAINTENANCE, REPAIR AND REPLACEMENT (RMRR); MAINTENANCE AND REPAIR AMENDMENTS
+3083.
+PREVENTION OF SIGNIFICANT DETERIORATION (PSD) AND NONATTAINMENT NEW SOURCE REVIEW (NSR): ROUTINE MAINTENANCE, REPAIR, AND REPLACEMENT (RMRR); MAINTENANCE AND REPAIR AMENDMENTS

-CFR Citation: 40 CFR 51.165; 40 CFR 51.166.; 40 CFR 52.21
+Legal Authority: 42 USC 7401 et seq CFR Citation: 40 CFR 51.165; 40 CFR

+51.166.; 40 CFR 52.21 Legal Deadline: None

 Abstract: This rulemaking is a follow up to SAN 4676, which is a final rule that specifies categories of equipment replacement activities that would qualify as "routine maintenance, repair, and replacement" (RMRR) under the Clean Air Act's New Source Review (NSR) Program (40 CFR parts 51 and 52).
-SAN 4676's final action - referred to as the "equipment replacement provision" (ERP) - was promulgated in the Federal Register on 10/27/03 (68 FR 61248).
-This action, SAN 4676.3, would propose more detailed approaches for establishing a regulatory definition for maintenance and repair activities (that are not equipment replacements) that qualify for the RMRR Exclusion from Major NSR.
-We proposed options for this SAN in our RMRR proposal on 12/31/02 (67 FR 80920).
-However, our current intention is to re-propose this action in order to solicit comment on another set of options.
+SAN 4676's final action - referred to as the "equipment replacement provision" (ERP) - was promulgated in the Federal Register on 10/27/03 (68

+FR 61248).
+The action summarized here, SAN 4676.3, when finalized, will establish a regulatory definition for maintenance and repair activities (that are not equipment replacements) that qualify for the RMRR Exclusion from Major NSR.
+We previously proposed options for this SAN in our RMRR proposal on 12/31/02 (67 FR 80920).
+However, this action will propose and take comments on an additional approach.